Losaria rhodifer

 Losaria rhodifer, the Andaman clubtail, is a rare species of the swallowtail family, Papilionidae, native to India.
-The butterfly belongs to the genus Losaria, or the clubtails, as they are commonly known.

 Distribution

 The butterfly is endemic and restricted to the Andaman Islands in the Bay of Bengal.

 Description

 Male differs from Losaria coon as follows:

 Status

 It has been described as not rare but much work needs to be done to clarify its exact status and distribution.
 It is not listed as threatened.